danielaparker/jsoncons/src/doc/Pages/jsoncons.md

 - `assume_header` `true` tells the csv parser to parse the first line of the file for column names, which become object member names.
 - `trim` `true` tells the parser to trim leading and trailing whitespace, in particular, to remove the leading whitespace in the column names.
 - `ignore_empty_values` `true` causes the empty last value in the `task_finish` column to be omitted.
-- The `data_types` setting specifies that column one ("project_id") contains integers and the remaining columns strings.
+- The `column_types` setting specifies that column one ("project_id") contains integers and the remaining columns strings.

 ### Iterators